XiZhao-sysu/XiZhao-sysu.github.io/index.md

 Here is **Yu Jiang (江宇)**.<br>

-I am a graduate student in the Remote Sensing of Engineering at the Sun Yat-sen University.
+I am a graduate student in the Remote Sensing of Engineering at the Sun Yat-sen University.Currently, I am conducting research on sea ice recognition using onboard cameras, with the aim of mapping the sea ice environment around ships using cameras during polar navigation.

-<font color="#990000">I am actively seeking a PhD position for 2025 Fall admission.
-If you have any information, please contact me.
-Thank you!</font>
+<font color="#990000">If you are interested in my research content, please contact me at any time.Thank you!</font>

 ---